-Several winter and spring topsoil temperature characteristics were also very strongly related to snow cover, in particular the day of the year when the topsoil warmed above 0 °C, the topsoil temperature slope during winter cooling, and the mean temperature of the winter and spring months (Fig. 7).
-In 2018, snow depth was less strongly related to vegetation
+Several winter and spring topsoil temperature characteristics are were also very strongly related to snow cover, in particular the day of the year when the topsoil warms warmed above 0 °C, the topsoil temperature slope during winter cooling, and the mean temperature of the winter and spring months (Figure 7).
+In 2018, snow depth was less strongly related to vegetation or topsoil temperature characteristics than in 2017 (Figure 7, bottom row).